 TransLink's 2011 Trip Diary revealed that the region's walk/bike/transit mode share, in general, has increased from 25.5% to 26.8% between 2008 and 2011.
-This could be attributed to the opening of the Canada Line, significant increases in bus service supply and coverage in the region, improvements to the active transportation network and overall changes in travel behaviour.
+This could be attributed to the opening of the Canada Line, significant increases in bus service supply and coverage in the region, improvements to the active transportation network, and overall changes in travel behaviour.
 Also, trip rates have generally gone up slightly over the same period, from 2.68 trips/person to 2.77 trips/person.
-While not conclusive14, the increase in trip rates can be attributed to recovery from the 2008-2009 economic downturn.
+While not conclusive, the increase in trip rates can be attributed to recovery from the 2008-2009 economic downturn.

-The analysis of the 2013-2016 City of Vancouver Panel Surveys revealed that:
+The analysis of the 2013-2017 City of Vancouver Panel Surveys revealed that:

-- Walk/bike/transit mode share has increased from approximately 48% to 50%. - The total number of trips increased from 1.88 million in 2013 to 1.91 million in 2016, an increase of 1.5%. - Daily VKT based on odometer readings is decreasing.
+- The average walk/bike/transit mode share has hovered around 49% since the start of the panel surveys - The total number of trips increased from 1.88 million in 2013 to 1.93 million in 2017, an increase of 3%. - Daily VKT based on odometer readings is decreasing.

 Additional Panel Survey data are needed to see if this trend continues.
-As with the Trip Diary, it is important to be cautious in drawing conclusive trends of shifting travel behavior using a limited sample of residents.
+As with the Trip Diary, it is important to be cautious in drawing conclusive trends of shifting travel behavior in using a limited sample of residents.

 Figure 6-1 shows the trends of the accounts described in Table 6-1 and indexed to the year 2010.
-Overall, socio-economic variables, population and employment, have steadily grown in the last six years.
-Vancouver population grew steadily by approximately 6% from 2011 to 2016.
-Metro-Vancouver employment slightly decreased between 2012 and 2013, but rebounded between 2013-14 (+2.4%) and has shown strong growth in the last year (+5%).
+Overall, socio-economic variables, population, and employment have steadily grown in the last seven years.
+Vancouver population grew steadily by approximately 7% from 2011 to 2017.
+Metro-Vancouver employment slightly decreased between 2012 and 2013 but rebounded between 2013-14 (+2.4%) and has shown strong growth in the last year (+3%).
 Fuel price rose sharply in 2011 and continued to grow at a much slower rate until 2013 after which it decreased by 1.5% in 2014.
-2015 saw a sharp decline (-13.7%) in fuel price and a further decrease in 2016 (-6.1%).
+2015 saw a sharp decline (-

-14 The trip diary's sample size is approximately 2% of all of Metro-Vancouver's households.
+&lt;sup>12 The trip diary's sample size is approximately 2% of all of Metro-Vancouver's households.
 While this provides an adequate sample size, comparisons between travel surveys must always be treated with caution as subtle changes to the survey instrument or sampling biases can influence the results of any comparative analysis.